Legit.ng: History

-In February 2021, Legit.ng starts Patreon charity program.
-Since that time, the digital news media managed to collect money for six help campaigns.
-In July 2021, Legit.ng wins Google News Initiative grant for implementing a recommendation system (ReCo) that improves user experience.
+In February 2021, Legit.ng started a Patreon charity program.
+Since then, the digital news media has collected money for six help campaigns.
+In July 2021, Legit.ng won a Google News Initiative grant for implementing a recommendation system (ReCo) that improves user experience.

 In July 2021, Legit.ng was named the Best News Website in Africa at the 2021 WAN-IFRA Africa Digital Media Awards.
 The same month, Facebook features Legit.ng as a case study as an African news and entertainment brand.

-In June 2022, Legit.ng launches the first gender-based violence (GBV) sensitization and fundraising campaign in partnership with Nigeria’s leading NGO - WARIF.
+In June 2022, Legit.ng launched the first gender-based violence (GBV) sensitization and fundraising campaign in partnership with Nigeria's leading NGO - WARIF.

-In October 2022, Legit.ng becomes the number one Facebook news media publisher in the world according to NewsWhip Ranking.
+In October 2022, Legit.ng became the number one Facebook news media publisher in the world, according to NewsWhip Ranking.

-In November 2022, The launch of Legit.ng news media literacy campaign in collaboration with top Nigerian celebrities, including Aproko Doctor, Teminikan, Tochi Oke, Tega Dominic, Chizzy Official, Kayvee, and others.
+In November 2022, a Legit.ng news media literacy campaign was launched in collaboration with top Nigerian celebrities, including Aproko Doctor, Teminikan, Tochi Oke, Tega Dominic, Chizzy Alichi, and Kayvee.

-In April 2023, Legit.ng website wins in the category ‘Best Trust Initiative’ at the Digital Media Awards Africa 2023 for its Media Literacy Campaign.
+In April 2023, the Legit.ng website won in the category 'Best Trust Initiative at the Digital Media Awards Africa 2023 for its media literacy campaign.

-In June 2023, Legit.ng is recognized as one of the most popular online news publishers by weekly online reach in Nigeria, in the Digital News Report 2023 published by The Reuters Institute of Journalism.
+In June 2023, Legit.ng was recognized as one of the most popular online news publishers by weekly online reach in Nigeria, in the Digital News Report 2023 published by the Reuters Institute of Journalism.

-The same month, Legit.ng becomes a member of the International News Media Association (INMA) alongside the New York Times and Washington Post.
+In the same month, Legit.ng became a member of the International News Media Association (INMA) alongside the New York Times and Washington Post.

-In July 2023, Legit.ng is recognized as the world’s most trusted project at WAN-IFRA Digital Media Awards Worldwide for the Media Literacy Campaign.
+In July 2023, Legit.ng was recognized as the world's most trusted project at WAN-IFRA Digital Media Awards Worldwide for its media literacy campaign.

-In August 2023, Legit.ng collaborated with LEAP Africa to promote media literacy as a tool for social change to round off the Youth Day of Service (YDOS) agenda for 2023.
+In August 2023, Legit.ng collaborated with LEAP Africa to promote media literacy as a tool for social change to round off the Youth Day of Service agenda for 2023.

-In October 2023, Legit.ng got the title of the Best Online News Medium of the Year award category at the Nigeria Media Nite-out Award 2023.
-In terms of the same award, the HOD of the Current Affairs and Politics Desk, Legit.ng, Nurudeen Lawal also got an award for the ‘Political Desk Head of the Year’.
+In October 2023, Legit.ng won Best Online News Medium of the Year at the Nigeria Media Nite-out Award 2023.
+The HOD of the Current Affairs and Politics Desk, Legit.ng, Nurudeen Lawal, was named 'Political Desk Head of the Year'.

-In November 2023, Legit.ng was included in the report by Squirrel Media Technologies for Q3, 2023, where it was ranked among the most visited Nigeria's platforms.
+In November 2023, Legit.ng was included in a report by Squirrel Media Technologies for Q3, 2023, where it was ranked among the most visited of Nigeria's platforms.

 In December 2023, Legit.ng partnered with the organizers of the United Nations Global Goals Women World Cup (GGWCUP) Nigeria Edition.
-As part of the collaboration, Legit.ng moderated one of the panel discussions at the event.
+Legit.ng moderated one of the panel discussions at the event.